koloyyee/java_console/README.md

 # java_console

-A random collection of CLI or console app aim to learn Math and test or different ideas.
+A random collection of CLI or console app aim to learn Math and testing different ideas.

 These files are running in [JBang](https://www.jbang.dev), wonderful "scripting" toolkit for Java.